Personal Injury Claims & Medical Negligence Services

 What happens if I accept the PIAB offer?

-Will my Case Go to Court?
+Will my case go to Court?

 We deal with every case on the basis that it may end up in Court – in reality cases don’t always go to court and usually settle beforehand.
 If the defendants Insurance Company has not offered enough or has made no offer on your case, then your case may go to court.
 However, if any offer has been made, you (the claimant) decide whether or not to accept it.
 Your Solicitor will give you advice in relation to accepting or rejecting the offer, but the ultimate decision is yours.
-If no offer is made, then this indicates that the other side is reasonably confident of defending the case.
+If no offer is made, then this indicates that the other side is reasonably confident of defending the case.In such an event, your options will be clearly explained to you by your barrister and us.

-Why would my Case go to Court?
+Why would my case go to Court?

-Cases go to court for two reasons, either the Defendant has not offered enough Compensation or the Defendant has made No offer.
-If an offer is made, then it is you who decides whether or not to accept the offer.
-Your Solicitor will provide advice in relation to any offer, but the ultimate decision is yours.
-If no offer is made, then this would indicate that the other side is reasonably confident of successfully defending the case.
-In such event your options will be clearly outlined to you.ctual content.
+Cases go to court for two reasons, either because the Defendant has not offered sufficient compensation or because the Defendant has made no offer.
+If an offer is made, it is for you to decide whether to accept it.
+Your Solicitor will advise on any offer, but the final decision is yours.
+If no offer is made, this suggests the other side is reasonably confident of successfully defending the case.
+In such an event, your options will be clearly outlined to you.

 What happens if my case does go to Court?

-3 Tips For Going to Court
+3 Tips for going to Court

 1. When arriving for your case, it is important that you dress in a manner which shows proper respect to the Court.

-2. If being questioned in court, Try to avoid giving hasty or confused replies.
+3. If being questioned in court, Try to avoid giving hasty or confused replies.

 Pre-Trial Consultation